A comprehensive guideline for regularization-path variable selection in high-dimensional Gaussian linear regression: Introduction

-Our review distinguishes itself from the previous ones since we propose an evaluation of both the regularization path construction and the choice of the final selected variables leading to 45 combinations.
-Moreover, we add in this review non-asymptotic methods of model selection which are generally not considered.
-To construct the regularization path, we benchmark two regularization functions (Lasso \cite{tibshirani1996regression} and Elastic-Net \cite{zou2005regularization}) combined with two algorithms (LARS \cite{efron2004least} and gradient descent algorithm \cite{friedman2010regularization}).
-Each regularization path provides a collection of variable subsets and to choose one of them, we compare model selection and variable identification approaches.
-On the one hand, the model selection uses penalization criteria of the least squares (eBIC \cite{chen2008extended}, data-driven calibration strategies \cite{birge2007minimal, lebarbier2005detecting, baudry2012slope, arlot2019minimal} and LinSelect \cite{baraud2009gaussian,giraud2012high}).
-On the other hand, the variable identification methods (ESCV \cite{lim2016estimation}, Bolasso \cite{bach2008bolasso}, Stability Selection \cite{meinshausen2010stability}, Tigress \cite{haury2012tigress} and the knockoffs method \cite{barber2015controlling}) use sampling strategies to stabilize the selected variable subset while limiting the number of non explaining variables.
-Methods based on multiple testing procedures \cite{kos2020asymptotic} and Bayesian approaches are not included in this review.
-We refer the readers to \cite{celeux2012regularization} for an empirical comparison of frequentist and Bayesian points of view.
-Lastly, we assume no prior knowledge between interactions, spatial localization and chronological information and refer to \cite{bondell2012consistent, razaghi2020supervised} for such approaches.
+Previous work mainly focuses on comparing either regularization paths or model selection procedures separately.
+Consequently, practitioners still lack practical guidance on how to combine the different steps of a complete regularization-path-based variable selection procedure.
+Therefore, we propose, in this simulation study, the joint evaluation of both the construction of regularization paths and the selection of the final subset of variables along them.
+More precisely, we assess complete selection strategies obtained by combining regularization functions, optimization algorithms (both for the regularization path) and model selection or variable identification approaches (for the selection of the final variable subset).
+Specifically, a total of $33$ combinations are compared in this article. \\ More precisely : \begin{itemize} \item To construct the regularization paths, we consider two penalty functions: Lasso \cite{tibshirani1996regression} and Elastic-Net \cite{zou2005regularization}, combined with two algorithms: LARS \cite{efron2004least} and the cyclic coordinate descent algorithm \cite{friedman2010regularization}. \end{itemize} Each regularization path provides a collection of variable subsets.
+To select the final subset, we compare both model selection and variable identification approaches. \begin{itemize} \item Model selection methods are based on penalized least squares criteria.
+We include the eBIC penalization \cite{chen2008extended}, data-driven calibration strategies \cite{birge2007minimal, lebarbier2005detecting, baudry2012slope, arlot2019minimal} and LinSelect \cite{baraud2009gaussian,giraud2012high}. \item On the other hand, variable identification methods rely on sampling strategies to stabilize the final subset selection process while limiting the selection of non-active variables.
+We consider ESCV \cite{lim2016estimation}, Bolasso \cite{bach2008bolasso}, Stability Selection \cite{meinshausen2010stability}, Tigress \cite{haury2012tigress} and the knockoffs method \cite{barber2015controlling}. \end{itemize}